 Business entities in Australia

 - A limited liability company can be formed in Australia with only i) one shareholder ii) one director and iii) no minimum paid-up capital.
-Foreigners living outside of Australia are however required to appoint at least one director ordinarily residing in Australia.
-Healy Consultants can provide nominee services to assist our Clients to comply with this legal obligation;
+Foreigners living outside of Australia have to appoint at least one director living in Australia.
+Healy Consultants can provide nominee services as a strategy to comply with this legal obligation;

-- After securing its registration certificate (locally known as the Australian Business Number, ABN), the company must prepare financial statements every year.
-The company is however required to register and submit monthly GST reports only if its annual sales exceed AU$75,000 (approximately US$55,000);
+- After securing its registration certificate (locally known as the Australian Business Number, or ABN), the company must prepare financial statements every year.
+The Australian authorities however only require local businesses to register and report for GST only if their annual sales exceed AU$75,000 (approximately US$55,000);

-- Best uses: The Australian proprietary company is usually used when a single entrepreneur or a group of businessmen who already knew each other well want to do business in Australia.
-Such business entity is adapted to form SMEs.
+- Best uses for an Australian proprietary company: the Australian proprietary company is usually used when a single entrepreneur or a group of businessmen who already know each other want to do business in Australia.

 The Australian trading trust

-- In Australia, it is possible to use a trust as an alternative to a company in order to trade with customers.
-In order to do so, the trustee(s) must register the trust with the Australia Companies Registrar and the tax authority I order to obtain an Australia Business Registration Number and a Tax File Number.
-The main requirement for acceptance is to appoint a resident either as i) trustee or (if all trustees are residing overseas) ii) a public officer.
-Healy Consultants will assist our Client to meet these requirements;
+- In Australia, it is possible to use a trust as an alternative to a trading company.
+In order to do so, the trustee(s) must register the trust with the Australia Companies Registrar and the tax authority in order to obtain an Australia Business Registration Number and a Tax File Number.
+The main requirement for acceptance is to appoint a resident either as i) trustee or (if all trustees are residing overseas) ii) public officer;

-- The trading trust is usually structured as a tax transparent entity, not subject to corporate income tax in Australia as long as all income is passed through to the trust’s beneficiaries;
+- The trading trust is usually structured as a tax transparent entity, not subject to corporate income tax in Australia provided all its income is passed through to the trust’s beneficiaries;

-- Best uses: the trading trust is an interesting business vehicle for a family-owned business.
+- Best uses for an Australian trading trust: the trading trust is an interesting business vehicle for a family-owned business.